Earthquake: Human impacts

-With these impacts and others, the aftermath may bring disease, lack of basic necessities, mental consequences such as panic attacks, and depression to survivors, and higher insurance premiums.
-Recovery times will vary based on the level of damage along with the socioeconomic status of the impacted community.
+With these impacts and others, the aftermath may bring disease, a lack of basic necessities, mental consequences such as panic attacks and depression to survivors, and higher insurance premiums.
+Recovery times will vary based on the level of damage and the socioeconomic status of the impacted community.

 Landslides

-Earthquakes can produce slope instability leading to landslides, a major geological hazard.
-Landslide danger may persist while emergency personnel is attempting rescue work.
+China stood out in several categories in a study group of 162 earthquakes (from 1772 to 2021) that included landslide fatalities.
+Due to the 2008 Sichuan earthquake, it had 42% of all landslide fatalities within the study (total event deaths were higher).
+They were followed by Peru (22%) from the 1970 Ancash earthquake, and Pakistan (21%) from the 2005 Kashmir earthquake.
+China was also on top with the highest area affected by landslides with more than 80,000 km2, followed by Canada with 66,000 km2 (1988 Saguenay and 1946 Vancouver Island).
+Strike-slip (61 events) was the dominant fault type listed, followed closely by thrust/reverse (57), and normal (33).

 Fires

 Earthquakes can cause fires by damaging electrical power or gas lines.
 In the event of water mains rupturing and a loss of pressure, it may also become difficult to stop the spread of a fire once it has started.
 For example, more deaths in the 1906 San Francisco earthquake were caused by fire than by the earthquake itself.

 Tsunami

 Tsunamis are long-wavelength, long-period sea waves produced by the sudden or abrupt movement of large volumes of water—including when an earthquake occurs at sea.
 In the open ocean, the distance between wave crests can surpass 100 km, and the wave periods can vary from five minutes to one hour.
 Such tsunamis travel 600–800 kilometers per hour (373–497 miles per hour), depending on water depth.
 Large waves produced by an earthquake or a submarine landslide can overrun nearby coastal areas in a matter of minutes.
 Tsunamis can also travel thousands of kilometers across open ocean and wreak destruction on far shores hours after the earthquake that generated them.

 Ordinarily, subduction earthquakes under magnitude 7.5 do not cause tsunamis, although some instances of this have been recorded.
 Most destructive tsunamis are caused by earthquakes of magnitude 7.5 or more.